 Comprehensive income (loss) represents the change in shareholders' equity resulting from other than shareholder investments and distributions.
-The Company's foreign currency translation adjustments and unrealized gains and losses on marketable securities are included in accumulated comprehensive income (loss).
+The Company's foreign currency translation adjustments and accumulated comprehensive income (loss).
 The effect of deferred taxes on other comprehensive income (loss) is not material.